IRB Policies and Procedures

 - Instructors should ensure that the projects carried out by their students are being conducted in a manner that is consistent with the ethical principles of their discipline and the federal guidelines for the protection of human subjects.

-- If a student or instructor decides to submit a class project to a conference, journal, etc. it must first be reviewed by the IRB.
+- If a student or instructor decides to submit a class project to a conference, journal, etc. an approved IRB is needed prior to recruiting and collecting data.

 - Marketing research designed to market the institution as a product

 - Oral history is defined by the Oral History Association as "a method of gathering and preserving historical information through recorded interviews with participants in past events and ways of life."
 In general, oral history interviews are conducted with specific individuals with expertise in certain areas, rather than anonymous individuals selected at random.
 These individuals most often respond to open-ended questions, rather than a standard survey.
 In general, oral history interviews are not designed to contribute to "generalizable knowledge" and are therefore outside the jurisdiction of the IRB.